 Nathaniel Schooler 14:24

-The amount of people out, very few people, but it was beautiful because there were no people on the road.
+The number of people out, very few people, but it was beautiful because there were no people on the road.
 It was super clean.
-You know, it was it was really enjoyable experience to be honest.
+You know, it was really enjoyable experience, to be honest.
 And it was just the peace of not having anything to think about, not having a computer in front of you and not having a phone to mess about with and not having anything except for you know, your Sat Nav, and your phone with your Sat Nav on with you know, occasional messages or calls from people.
 And that’s it and it’s just brilliant to clear your mind.
-Like that’s the beauty of driving, like there’s nothing else apart from your driving.
+Like that’s the beauty of driving like there’s nothing else apart from your driving.